 Unfortunately, Louis' health deteriorated rapidly in Rome, and he fell ill with the plague during an epidemic that ravaged the city.
 Louis spent many hours helping the sick and dying, and he finally died of the plague on June 21, 1591, at the age of 23.

-Louis de Gonzague's life was marked by his deep piety and his desire to serve God.
+The life of Louis de Gonzague was marked by his deep piety and his desire to serve God.
 He became an example for many young Christians of his time, and his canonization in 1726 cemented his reputation as the patron saint of youth and purity.
 Today, he is celebrated annually on June 21 by Catholics around the world, and his life continues to inspire young people who seek to live a life of faith and devotion to God.